redis/redis-doc/topics/modules-api-ref.md

 Compare the element currently pointed by the iterator to the specified element given by key/keylen, according to the operator 'op' (the set of valid operators are the same valid for [`RedisModule_DictIteratorStart`](#RedisModule_DictIteratorStart)).
-If the comparision is successful the command returns `REDISMODULE_OK` otherwise `REDISMODULE_ERR` is returned.
+If the comparison is successful the command returns `REDISMODULE_OK` otherwise `REDISMODULE_ERR` is returned.

 This is useful when we want to just emit a lexicographical range, so